 - Azure-specific quirks may require specialized knowledge

-- UI can be slow when working with large pipelines
+- UI can be slow on large pipelines

 Pricing: Pay per activity run + data movement; starts ~$0.25 per DIU-hour for data flows